All the best Labor Day sales to shop this weekend | CNN Underscored

 - Ban.do: Snag 20% off sitewide on adorable clothing, accessories and more with the code THEWORKS.

-- Bandier: Best-selling brands are up to 80% off as part of the brand’s End of Summer Sale.
+- Bandier: Bestselling brands are up to 80% off as part of Bandier’s End of Summer Sale.

 - Birdy Grey: Planning a wedding?
 Get beautiful, discounted bridesmaids dresses with an additional 20% off sale items when you use the code ENDLESSSUMMER.